 - the significant expansion of protections around streams

-- stricter limits to reduce the distance water can flow on road, tracks and log dumps
+- stricter limits to reduce the distance water can flow on roads, tracks and log dumps

-- requirements to stabilised exposed soils during and after harvesting operations.
+- requirements to stabilise exposed soils during and after harvesting operations.

 Site-specific operating conditions for bushfire affected forests